 Very basically, I take a hit the first year of a new rental property.
 The cost to buy and set up and improve the property generally means I’ll be taking a net loss that year.
 At the same time, I’m paying taxes throughout the year via my cubicle job.
-The LLC “pass through” set up allows the rental losses to greatly reduce our tax burden.
+The LLC “pass-through” set up allows the rental losses to greatly reduce our tax burden.
 Slick.

-LLCs can also be setup to take advantage of lower tax rates for your business income.
+LLCs can also be set up to take advantage of lower tax rates for your business income.
 This is where your mighty accountant can step in to point you in the right direction.
 Generally, for small businesses, the sole-proprietorship arrangement in the LLC is more favorable than a corporate taxation arrangement.

 Here’s the biggie: An LLC allows you to set up retirement funds with higher contribution limits.
 Woohoo!
-This is a huge advantage over the traditional employee-based savings plans that limit 401K contributions to $18,500 (as of 2018.)
+This is a huge advantage over the traditional employer-based savings plans that limit 401K contributions to $18,500 (as of 2018.)
 As a business owner (i.e., employer) you could squirrel away as much as $55,000 in a solo 401K, or up to $62,000 if you’re 50-plus.

-At the end of the day, the best way to protect yourself and your assets is to avoid being negligent.
+At the end of the day, the best way to protect yourself (and your assets) is to avoid being negligent.
 I regularly come across headlines in our local rags about landlords who are absolute douchebags.
 They rent out units that are beyond being up to code.
 Tenants complain about mice, and the landlord tells them to get a cat.

-Mrs. Cubert keeps up to snuff on her profession with continued education courses.
-She cares enough about patients to send them off to specialists, if a bigger medical problem is potentially there.
+Mrs. Cubert keeps up to snuff on her profession with continuing education courses.
+She cares enough about patients to send them off to specialists if a bigger medical problem is potentially there.

 With the rentals (and now with the Airbnb), I make sure all of those smoke detectors and CO alarms are working.
 There are twice-annual inspections to check on that, among other things.
 And I don’t rent to idiots.

 So yes, you can do quite a bit to limit your exposure, even in the absence of the LLC.
 But you can also do everything right, and follow the rules, only to find yourself in the courthouse.

 I’ve also spent a good chunk of time over at the Landlord’s Valhalla, better known as BiggerPockets.com.
 Good gravy.
 Just like my realtor mentor said, you’ll get fifteen different opinions from fifteen different real estate pros there.
 But you can at least try to discern and distill the key pieces that may apply to your situation.
-I.e., good luck, Son.